JesseCoretta/go-antlraci/README.md

 ## Status of this repository

-This repository is under heavy development and may not yet be suitable for mission-critical use.
-Certain error handlers should be added prior to any production release.
+This package is imported and used by its sister package, [`go-aci`](https://github.com/JesseCoretta/go-aci), for all parsing related functionality.

 ## Purpose of this repository